siawayforward/the-library-is-open/README.md

 # the-library-is-open

-After learning about APIs and as a fan of machine learning algorithms, this is an attempt at creating a recommender system of books/authors for a user.
-It was originally supposed to be a book recommender system, but the API to use changed some main components this idea was centered around, so until then, we were going to do poems.
-However, we come back to books and find a way!
+After learning about APIs and as a fan of machine learning algorithms and systems (the equitable ones anyway), this is an attempt at creating a recommender system of books for a user.
+It was originally supposed to be a broad book recommender system, but the API to use changed some main components this idea was centered around, so until then, we were going to do poems.
+However, we came back to books and found a way!
+To accomplish this, a smaller universe of book selections is used - thanks to The New York Times Bestseller's List.

 Also note, this was decided on October 7, 2020 -> Toni Morrison's Nobel Prize winning anniversary (1993) and what also happens to be Toni Braxton's birthday - a day I affectionately call **Toni Day**.
 It is therefore appropriate to do this with legendary wordsmiths in mind! :blue_heart: